KeejayK/Otto/UserManual.md

 # otto User Manual

 ## 📘 Overview
 Otto is an intelligent calendar assistant designed for students.
 It allows users to manage their academic schedules effortlessly using natural language.
-Users can create events by typing or speaking casually, extract important dates from syllabi, or upload photos of class schedules.
+Users can create events by typing casually into the chat interface.
 All data is synced to Google Calendar to centralize time management in one place.

 **Why use Otto?**
 - Simplify calendar management with natural language input